-Put a travel pack of wet-wipes and antioxidant hydramist in your handbag for on the plane, together with your shoulder wrap, and keep a pen and your passport number to hand to complete your landing card in flight.
+Put a travel pack of wet-wipes, eye spray and antioxidant hydramist in your handbag for on the plane, together with your shoulder wrap, and keep a pen and your passport number to hand to complete your landing card in flight.
 Bring a good read (or your Kindle) for waiting times at the airport.

 Consider separating some basic essentials into your cabin luggage - some underwear, a spare top and makeup so if your suitcase goes missing at Ezeize, you have some basics to keep you going.

 We pack too many clothes, then wonder why stairs and check-in are stressful.
 If you are travelling to dance in a mild spring or autumn, why bring lots of changes?

 My advice is to bring the essentials and layer clothes: comfy flats or sandals teamed with a couple of pairs of loose lightweight wash-and-wear pants to walk the dusty streets.
 Remember to take your flight wrap on those cooler nights or under over-zealous air conditioners.
 Pack a long plastic mac for the torrential downpours, and buy a cheap ‘leave-behind’ umbrella when you get here.